mikependon/RepoDB.NET/pages/features/bulkoperations.md

 ---

-A bulk operation is a process of bringing all the data from the application into the database server at once, and at the same time, ignoring some database specific activities (i.e.: Logging, Audits, Data-Type Checks, Constraints, etc) behind the scene, thus gives you maximum performance during the operation.
+A bulk operation is a process of bringing all the data from the application into the database server at once.
+It ignores some database specific activities (i.e.: Logging, Audits, Data-Type Checks, Constraints, etc) behind the scene, thus gives you maximum performance during the operation.

-Basically, we normally do the [Delete](/operation/delete), [Insert](/operation/insert), [Merge](/operation/merge) and [Update](/operation/update) operations when interacting with the database.
+Basically, you mostly do the normal [Delete](/operation/delete), [Insert](/operation/insert), [Merge](/operation/merge) and [Update](/operation/update) operations when interacting with the database.
 Through this, the data is being processed in an atomic way.
-If we do call the [batch operations](/feature/batchoperations), the multiple single operations are just being batched and executed together, but it does not completely eliminate the round-trips between your application and the database.
+If you do call the [batch operations](/feature/batchoperations), it only execute the multiple single-operations together and does not completely eliminate the round-trips between your application and the database.

-With the bulk operations, all data is brought from the client application to the database via [BulkInsert](/operation/bulkinsert) process (underneath is the `SqlBulkCopy` class).
-It ignores the audit, logs, constraints and any other database special handling.
-Then, the data is being processed together within the database (server).
+With the bulk operations, as mentioned above, all data is brought from the client application into the database at one go.
+Once the data is on the server, it is then being processed together within the database (server), maximizing the performance.

 Image below shows the data flow of the [BulkInsert](/operation/bulkinsert) operation.

 <img src="../../assets/images/site/bulkinsert.svg" />

-The bulk operations can improve the performance by more than 90% when processing a large datasets.
+The bulk operations can improve the performance by more than 90% when processing a large dataset.

 > This feature only supports the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) RDBMS data provider.